The Expedition

 Brazil is synonymous with a passion for life and a diversity of both nature and culture.
 We’ll traverse the bustling, sensual metropolis of Rio de Janeiro, enjoy a panoramic feast of the breath-taking Iguazu Falls, and journey through the last great wilderness on Earth, the Amazon rainforest, teeming with thousands of species of animals and plants.
 From Brazil we’ll continue to the neighboring Argentina, where we’ll be immersed in the sophistication and the fiery passion of Buenos Aires, finding Argentina's soul in the glamorous tango, excellent wines, nouvelle cuisine, Pampas horseriding and Gauchos.

-This tour starts in Manaus and ends in Buenos Aires
+This tour starts in Buenos Aires and ends in Manaus

 $1,980 optional single supplement

-$280 additional night at Tropical Executive Hotel, including private airport transfer (single or double room)
+$380 additional night at Urban Suites Recoleta Hotel, including private airport transfer (single or double room)

 Includes all fees and taxes